Tips for room sharing with your baby

 Muffle sounds

-One caveat — hearing those small sounds from their baby may help parents respond more quickly to signs of distress.
+One caveat — hearing those small sounds from their baby more quickly to signs of distress.
 Speak with your doctor if you have questions about using a noise machine.

 Pause before intervening